christopher-besch/homepage/src/articles/17_forgejo_actions_notification/forgejo_actions_notification.md

 // --snip--
 ```
 It only says `log` but the full package path required to import the package is `forgejo.org/modules/log`.
-Remember how the directory Go code lies in influences any package's path.
+Remember how the code's directory influences the package's path.

 ## Forgejo's Layered Architecture
+TODO: start with motivation
 This article is about implementing one specific feature, actions notifications.
 Therefore, I'll only talk about the parts of Forgejo's architecture that matter for this feature.
 Firstly, we take a look at Forgejo's layered [architecture](https://forgejo.org/docs/next/contributor/architecture), which I've created a visualization of: